ammont/hsbc-globaliris-integration/README.md

 		echo $res['message'].'<br>';
 	}

-$res will be an array with the payment result info same as what RemotePayment::authorize() method returns, you can check $res['status'] to determine if the payment have been successfull or not.
+$res will be an array with the payment result info same as what RemotePayment::authorize() method returns, you can check $res['status'] to determine if the payment have been successful or not.

 please note that you can set schedule or AVS check for 3d Secure payments too.